-All of these influences helped me to write my first book, a children’s/YA fantasy set in Cambridge, which I hope to publish soon.
+All of these influences helped me to write my first book, a children’s/YA fantasy set in Cambridge, which I have now published.
 The female protagonist in my novel is a teenage girl who paints a puzzle of art.
 But it is by no means a novel simply about Art.
 She expresses her sadness, and discovers her magical powers, through the medium of painting and via crystals and well the rest you will find out when you read the book.
-Lets just say that a lot happens and I think that it will keep you entertained!
+Let’s just say that a lot happens and I think that it will keep you entertained!
 Well I hope so anyway.

 Also I know this sounds crazy but my other source of inspiration was a black cat, a throw back to Chester.
 I had never seen this strange black cat before and suddenly he just started appearing in our garden.
 There was something different about him.
 He appeared like a miniature panther, all glossy and splendid, looking for attention, with his mesmerising eyes, I fell under his spell.
 He liked to show off, he would disappear into thin air, climb to ridiculous heights, or chase his tail around the garden like a demented clown.
 He just had to play a part in this book too.
 Lets just say he has a subsidiary part to a main character, who is male, young and very interesting too, just like him.
 That was the beginning.
 Looking back I am amazed that from just a few initial thoughts my idea just seemed to grow and grow.
 Now my debut novel is nearly ready for the final edit.
 How did that happen?
 I couldn’t be happier in fact if I had a tail, I’m sure I would be whizzing around and around chasing it with excitement!

 Update: I released my first book The Curse of Time Book 1 Bloodstone in August 26th 2017 in kindle form via Amazon.
 The paperback is now released too.